-We live in Western New York and our winters can be brutal.
-I am hoping we have a mild winter this year but last year I transitioned my first little piggie outside the end of February and we ended up having snow THROUGH APRIL!
+We live in Western New York, and our winters can be brutal.
+I hope we have a mild winter this year, but last year, I transitioned my first little piggie outside at the end of February, and we ended up having snow THROUGH APRIL!
 It was a long winter.

-The thing I learned about that very hard time of transitioning my adorable little mini pig who was growing rapidly to an outdoor pig ( with inside visitations) was they are tough.
+I learned about that tricky time of transitioning my adorable little mini pig, growing quickly, to an outdoor pig ( with inside visitations) as they are challenging.

-If you have a mini pig who lives inside with you 24/7 it is going to be hard to leave them outside during the day in winter.
-If of course, you live in a place where you see temps drop below 30 degrees.
+If you have a mini pig who lives inside with you 24/7, it will be hard to leave them outside during the day in winter.
+If, of course, you live in a place where you see temps drop below 30 degrees.

-The best thing you can do is have your pig go outside for the same amount of time each day every day.
-If you want to take your pig from indoor all the time to an outdoor pig, be sure to transition them before real winter temperatures.
+The best thing you can do is have your pig go outside for the same time each day.
+If you want to take your pig from indoors all the time to an outdoor pig, be sure to transition them before actual winter temperatures.

-If you keep you pig outdoors and winter is fast approaching here are tips to help you and your pig have an easy transition.
+If you keep your pig outdoors and winter is fast approaching, here are tips to help you and your pig easily transition.

-When Bently was outside with the igloo and tarp I used a bath blanket over his opening.
-I also put a blanket over it and he would push right past it.
+I used a bath blanket over his opening when Bently was outside with the igloo and tarp.
+I also put a blanket over it, and he would push right past it.

-It’s all I had extra and I put the plastic side to the outside.
-I thought at least some water will drain off it.
+It’s all I had extra, and I put the plastic side to the outside.
+I thought at least some water would drain off it.
 On the windy days, it worked.
-He knew to just push past it and out he came.
+He knew to push past it, and out he came.

-An even better idea to cover a hole for your piggy to go in and out during the winter is a plastic bath math.
-Buy one longer than your door and if possible screw it to your enclosure.
-If your pig doesn’t push through at first leave it open to give them an idea.
+Plastic bath math is an even better idea to cover a hole for your piggy to go in and out during the winter.
+Buy one longer than your door, and screw it to your enclosure if possible.
+If your pig doesn’t push through at first, leave it open to give them an idea.